zheda-mai/zheda-mai.github.io/_pages/about.md

 - <span style="color:#e67300">Dec 2024 — **ICASSP 2025** Acceptance</span>

 	[Attention-Driven Causal Discovery: From Transformer Matrices to Granger Causal Graphs for Non-Stationary Time-series Data](https://2025.ieeeicassp.org/) was accepted to **ICASSP 2025**.
-We present a novel two-stage approach for causal discovery in non-stationary multivariate time series data.
+We present a two-stage approach for causal discovery in non-stationary multivariate time series data.

 - <span style="color:#e67300">Sept 2024 — Two **NeurIPS 2024** Acceptances</span>

   [Fine-Tuning is Fine, if Calibrated. ](https://arxiv.org/abs/2409.16223) was accepted to **NeurIPS** 2024.
 Fine-tuning a pre-trained classifier capable of recognizing a large number of classes to master a subset of classes at hand is shown to drastically degrade the performance in the other classes it had previously learned.
 We proposed simple post-processing calibration to bring back the pre-trained model’s capability.

   [MLLM-COMPBENCH: A Comparative Reasoning Benchmark for Multimodal LLMs. ](https://arxiv.org/pdf/2407.16837) was accepted to **NeurIPS** 2024.
-We introduce COMPBENCH, a benchmark designed to evaluate the comparative reasoning capability of multimodal large language models(MLLMs).
-COMPBENCH contains 40K image pairs with visually oriented questions covering eight dimensions of relative comparison: visual attribute, existence, state, emotion, temporality, spatiality, quantity, and quality.
+We introduce MLLM-COMPBENCH to evaluate the comparative reasoning capability of MLLMs, which contains 40K image pairs with visually oriented questions covering 8 relativities: visual attribute, existence, state, emotion, temporality, spatiality, quantity, and quality.